Herbalism 101 | Herbal Indications A-C

 Herbal actions are key pieces of the puzzle herbalists use when creating formulations or prescribing single herbs.
 Knowing how an herb affects our body will help you understand the plants’ language and take you deeper into the world of herbalism.

-Herbal actions A-C
+Herbal Actions A-C

 Adaptogen